blogs.sanpreetsingh.com

 Boundaries are not rejection.
 They are information.
 They show what helps safety and what harms it.
 A healthier relationship learns how to hear those boundaries without turning them into personal insults.

-This is why relationship boundaries and consent belong naturally in a blog like this.
 A strong relationship is not one where nobody ever says no. It is one where honesty does not destroy connection.

 Repair the deeper relationship dynamic